 - Lab testing scores are varied between great and bad

-This amazing product will satisfy some people.
+Avast Free Antivirus Review (2020) To Protect Your Computer.
 While the others will feel the antivirus is lacking power and reliability.
 For us, we think that this antivirus is a great alternative that offers good protection for general users.
 This concludes the Avast Free Antivirus review.